demik/quack/Misc/esp_8_bit/README.md

 patching file 'src/nintendo.h'
 ```

 To avoid [this issue](https://github.com/rossumur/esp_8_bit/issues/19) you may want to change the partition layout as well.
-Check the solution into that issue, and also the boards.txt and quack_8_bit.csv if needed
+Check the solution into that issue, and also the boards.txt and quack_8_bit.csv files if needed

 ###